mattchewtaylor/mattchewtaylor.github.io/_posts/2018-02-17-case-study-redux-ariva.markdown

 <br>

 <span style="color: #FA6695;">
-  *Setting the objectives before gathering any meaningful user data was probably the most fatal flaw of this project.
+  *Setting the objectives before gathering any meaningful user data was definitely a big flaw of this project.
 These objectives accomplished the immediate business and engineering needs, but not necessarily the users needs.
 With only 3 weeks, we didn't have a lot of time to validate these features using actual data from their target audience.
 Looking back, I would have pushed for more time to get in front of potential customers before kicking things off.* 🖍
 </span>
 <br>
 <br>